fsobral/BOBYQA.jl/README.md

-# bobyqa.jl
+# BOBYQA.jl
-Implementation of Powell's BOBYQA in pure Julia
+Implementation of Powell's BOBYQA in pure Julia.

+This package is under development during an Optimization course at State University of Maringá, Maringá, Brazil.